When we complete the internal review, there are 3 different types of decisions we can make. We can:

 • set aside the original decision and make a new decision.

-We review all the information we have when we make the internal review decision.
+We review all the information we have when we make our internal review decision.
 For example, we can look at new information you give us after we made our original decision.

-The internal reviewer can consider supports which were not raised, or requested, by you when we made our original decision to approve your plan.
+The internal reviewer can also consider NDIS supports that were not raised, or requested, by you when we made our original decision to approve your plan.

 When would we confirm the original decision?